 Potty Genius Blog

-How My Dog Prepared Me for Potty Training My Daughter
+How My Dog Prepared Me for Potty Training

 I know many parents may roll their eyes at comparing their child to their dog.
 I get that.
 However, since I grew up without any younger siblings or relatives, having a dog was my first time taking care of a living creature.
 To do my best for him, I needed to learn how to communicate more than anything else, and that served me well during bathroom training my daughter.